Yang Kaihui

 Yang Kaihui (楊開慧 (Yáng Kāihuì); courtesy name: Yunjin 雲錦; 6 November 1901 - 14 November 1930) was the second wife of Mao Zedong, whom he married in 1920.
-She had three children with Mao Zedong: Mao Anying, Mao Anqing and Mao Anlong.
+She had three children with him: Mao Anying, Mao Anqing and Mao Anlong.
 Her father was Yang Changji, the head of the Hunan First Normal School and one of Mao's favorite teachers.
 She was a distant cousin to Yang Youlin, another instrumental member of the Chinese Communist Party.